kestanislao09/sign-up-sheet/README.md

  - Use newly acquired knowledge of HTML/CSS to create a mock sign-up page.
    - Forms and styling
    - Backgrounds, opacity, and postitioning

+# UPDATES

+## 2/19/22 0426

+Started the project, acquired the resources for it, and made the basic HTML.
+Started on some CSS stuff and thats all thats really left to do with this. *not bad* if I may say so myself.
+Positioning is something worth getting used to, along with getting everything to be proper sizes when the browser size is changed.
+This is definitely a good start though.